Rechargeable Battery Recycling

 - NYS consumers of covered rechargeable batteries

-Under the new law, manufacturers of covered rechargeable batteries or groups of collaborating manufacturers will be responsible for financing the collection and recycling of the batteries, advertising their program to consumers, and reporting on the progress of their programs.
-Manufacturers are required to submit a collection and recycling plan to the Department by March 10, 2011.
+Under the law, manufacturers of covered rechargeable batteries or groups of collaborating manufacturers are responsible for financing the collection and recycling of the batteries, advertising their program to consumers, and reporting on the progress of their programs.
+Manufacturers are required to submit a collection and recycling plan to the Department.
 For more information and additional requirements for manufacturers, please review Section 27-1807.2 of the law.

 Please submit plans to:

 NYS Department of Environmental Conservation